Overview

 History

-The modern village grew on land once owned by the Cistercian monastery of Boyle, while an older settlement lies on the hill to the north.
-Throughout the medieval period Grange was a stronghold of the O’Harte and O’Connor families, who supplied cavalry to the O’Connor Lords of Carbury‑Drumcliff.
-In 1604 Hugh O’Hart erected a new castle and seven cottages, a fact recorded in the Annals of Ireland.
-After the 1641 rebellion the estate passed to Thomas Soden, an officer in a Cromwellian regiment, who received the town, townland and castle in 1668 under the Act of Settlement.
+The modern village developed on land originally held by the Cistercian monastery of Boyle, while an older settlement footprint sits on the hill to the north.
+During the medieval period, Grange served as a holding for the O’Harte and O’Connor families, who supplied cavalry to the O’Connor Lords of Carbury-Drumcliff.
+Hugh O’Hart expanded the estate in 1604, erecting a new castle and seven cottages, a development noted in the Annals of Ireland.
+Following the 1641 rebellion and subsequent land settlements, the estate transferred to Thomas Soden, a Cromwellian regiment officer who received the townland and castle in 1668.

-Grange also claims a colourful literary footnote: it is the birthplace of Lola Montez (born Eliza Rosanna Gilbert), the 19th‑century dancer and courtesan who became the Duchess of Landsfeld and the mistress of King Ludwig I of Bavaria.
-Her scandalous life adds a dash of glamour to the village’s otherwise rural narrative.
+Grange also appears in literary and cultural history as the birthplace of Lola Montez (born Eliza Rosanna Gilbert).
+The 19th-century dancer and courtesan later became the Duchess of Landsfeld and the mistress of King Ludwig I of Bavaria, adding a layer of international intrigue to the village’s rural past.

-The most dramatic episode in Grange’s past is the loss of three Spanish Armada ships – La Lavia, La Juliana and the Santa Maria de Vison – on Streedagh Strand in September 1588.
-Survivors such as Captain Francisco de Cuéllar documented the wreck and the desperate attempts to find shelter among local chieftains.
-Marine archaeologists rediscovered the wreck sites in 1985, and a bronze cannon from La Juliana was recovered after a 2015 storm.
-In 2018 the old courthouse was repurposed as the Spanish Armada Interpretive Centre, where visitors can explore artefacts, maps and the story of the ill‑fated fleet.
+The most significant historical event tied to the area occurred in September 1588, when three Spanish Armada vessels – La Lavia, La Juliana, and the Santa Maria de Vison – were driven onto Streedagh Strand.
+Survivors, including Captain Francisco de Cuéllar, recorded the wreck and the difficult search for shelter among local chieftains.
+Marine archaeologists located the wreck sites in 1985, and a bronze cannon from La Juliana was recovered after a storm in 2015.
+The old village courthouse was converted into the Spanish Armada Interpretive Centre in 2018, preserving these records and recovered artefacts for visitors.

 Getting There & Parking

-Grange is accessed via the N15, a national primary road linking the village to the coastal towns of Ballyshannon and Bundoran to the north and to Drumcliff and Sligo town to the south.
-The nearest railway station is Sligo, about 20 km away, with regular Irish Rail services to Dublin and the west of Ireland.
-Bus services are limited; the Bus Éireann route 70 passes through nearby Drumcliff, but most visitors arrive by car.
+Grange sits directly on the N15, connecting it to Ballyshannon and Bundoran to the north, and to Drumcliffe and Sligo town to the south.
+The nearest rail station is Sligo, approximately 20 km away, with Irish Rail services to Dublin and regional stops.
+Bus Éireann route 70 serves nearby Drumcliffe, but most visitors arrive by car.

-Free parking is available at two main sites:
+Free parking is available at two main locations:

-- Streedagh Strand car park – a short walk to the beach and lagoon.
+- Streedagh Strand car park – positioned for a short walk to the beach and lagoon access.

-- North Sligo Sports Complex – ample spaces for cars and coaches, plus access to the complex’s facilities.
+- North Sligo Sports Complex – large paved areas suitable for cars and coaches, with direct access to sports and community facilities.

 Activities